Ouphix/synchro-psychotherapies/steps2.md

 We can see that there is a shift of the therapist motion history even in the filtered raw data.
 It is possible that the noise on this small window makes decrease the signal/noise ratio.

-Bad quality of first frames at the beginning or end of the videos with NA were deleted to prepare the next script analysis.
+Low quality of first frames at the beginning or end of the videos with NA were deleted to prepare the next script analysis.

  The number of frames is changed since it is necessary to get frames before and after the index.